 The ancient Romans emphasized the ship aspect of Isola Tiberina.
-Today the shape of the small island is modified by quays built to protect it, but when the river grows these modern alterations disappear and the island conveys again the impression of being a ship (by clicking on the link below the picture you can see an image of the same site when the river is at a low level).
+Today the shape of the small island is modified by quays built to protect it, but when the river grows these modern alterations disappear and the island conveys again the impression of being a ship.

 Very occasionally someone falls into the river, either to commit suicide or because of drunkenness.
 A Police station located at the tip of Isola Tiberina is in charge of quickly assisting those in need and more in general of patrolling the river banks.
-Their boats are usually moored along the quays (click on the link below the picture to see them), but when the Tiber grows policemen tie the boat at the balcony of their small office.
-The picture on the right shows how the large opening at the centre of Ponte Quattro Capi easies the flow of water.
+Their boats are usually moored along the quays, but when the Tiber grows policemen tie the boat at the balcony of their small office.
+A large opening at the centre of Ponte Fabricio easies the flow of water.

 Ponte Cestio on December 13, 2008

 At Rome they have so general an opinion of the (ancient) riches of this river, that the Jews have formerly proferred the pope to cleanse it so they might have for their pains, what they found in the bosom of it.
 I have seen the valley near Ponte Molle (Milvio), which they proposed to fashion into a new channel for it till they had cleared the old for its reception.
 The pope, however, would not comply with the proposal. (..)
 The city of Rome would

 receive a great advantage from the undertaking, as it would raise the banks and deepen the bed of the Tiber, and by consequence free them from those frequent inundations to which they are so subject at present; for the channel of the river is observed to be narrower within the walls, than, either below or above them.

 Joseph Addison - Remarks on several parts of Italy, in the years 1701, 1702, 1703